 Database Objects Page Description

-Database Objects Select a database object and click to add the object to scan.
-Tip: Click to browse for database objects to add.
+Database Objects Select a database object and click > to add the object to scan.
+Tip: Click • to browse for database objects to add.

 SQL Profiler Page Description

 Available trace files/table Click > to add SQL Server Profiler trace files or trace tables to scan.
-Database Click to select the database of the SQL to scan.
-Set User Click to select your user name.
+Database Click w to select the database of the SQL to scan.
+Set User Click 💽 to select your user name.
 Source Code Page Description Source code type Select Text/Binary files or COBOL programming source code to indicate the source code type.
 Add by file Click + and browse to the files you want to scan.
 Add by directory Click + and browse to the directories you want to scan.
 Note: Select the Include Sub-directory checkbox to scan sub-directories.
 Connection for scanning Select the database and user name settings.
-Mater COL Coopper helps you manage agan jobs by arganizing them into groups.
-Here the

-- Note: SQL Scanner helps you manage scan jobs by organizing them into groups.
-Use the Group Information page to create a new group or to add the current scan job to an existing group. - 6.
-Click Finish to start SQL Scanner. - 7.
-Select Task from the Scanner Explorer. - 8.
-Select Scanner in the Task pane to view information about your scan jobs.
+Note: SQL Scanner helps you manage scan jobs by organizing them into groups.
+Use the Group Information page to create a new group or to add the current scan job to an existing group.

+- 6. Click Finish to start SQL Scanner.

+- 7. Select Task from the Scanner Explorer.

+- 8. Select Scanner in the Task pane to view information about your scan jobs.